The travel industry is constantly evolving, with new trends and must-visit destinations emerging every season.

-Let's look at the differences between the old and new.
+Let's look at the differences between the old term and the new.

-Today, these advisors also travel themselves, thus possessing encyclopedic knowledge about the many destinations and adventures they're recommending and solidifying for clients.
-They also hold certifications, watch webinars, and continually educate themselves to remain up to date on all the latest trends and hotspots.
-Travel advisors also have plenty of connections, providing invaluable insights and the ability to secure the best possible pricing for clients.
+They've also traveled extensively themselves, and thus intimately know the many destinations and adventures recommended to clients.
+They hold certifications, watch webinars, and continually educate themselves to remain up to date on all the latest trends and hotspots.
+They leverage connections, share invaluable insights, and secure the best possible pricing for clients.

-The bottom line: We're so much more than a call center that takes credit card numbers and book flights.
+The bottom line: Advisors are so much more than call centers that take credit card numbers and book flights.
 They advise, and in the current climate, that’s just what you need.